elrikose/tutorials/k8s/cks/topics/supplychain.md

 ## ImagePolicyWebhook

-You can use an external webhook using the ImagePolicyWebhook Admission controller.
+You can use an external service (webhook) using the ImagePolicyWebhook Admission controller.
 You can see how to set one up to an external service here:

 https://youtu.be/d9xfB5qaOfg?t=30102

+The idea is the Admission Controller conacts the external service with the list of containers in a `ImageReview` object.
+The service returns if the are useable or not.
+You can write the external service in whatever language you choose.

 Add an `ImagePolicyWebhook` to the `--enable-admission-plugins`: